 Company names, as well as individuals’ names, can be searched.

-For those that do have a record, there is a massive difference between having one or two things on your record from 1990 something as opposed to having a rap sheet that starts in the ’80s and is still going strong today.
+For those that do have a record, there is a massive difference between having one or two things on your record from 1990 something instead of having a rap sheet that starts in the ’80s and is still going strong today.

 Use your discretion with what you see or don’t see.

-I cannot stress to you enough that if employee housing is included in your plan, GET A LEASE.
+I cannot stress enough that if employee housing is included in your plan, GET A LEASE.

 It is not illegal for an employer to decide to fire you (or your entire family).
-It is illegal to give you three days to move!
+But, it is unlawful for them to give you three days to move!
 Not that you would want to stay.
-But, a lease would protect you by law, and provide you at least a fighting chance to find another place within the timeline of the law.
+But, a lease would protect you by law and provide you at least a fighting chance to find another place within the law’s timeline.